gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerConfiguration.md

 ```

 ## DESCRIPTION
 The Get-AIPScannerConfiguration cmdlet gets the configuration settings for the Azure Information Protection scanner.

+**For the general availability version:**

 Most of the settings install with a default value, so you need to specify them only if you want to use another value, or you have previously set them and now need to reconfigure them.
 To do so, use the [Set-AIPScannerConfiguration](./Set-AIPScannerConfiguration.md) cmdlet.

 The configuration settings include whether the scanner is in discovery mode only or applies labels, whether a file will be relabeled, whether file attributes are changed, what is logged in the reports, whether the scanner runs once or continuously, whether all files are scanned or only new and changed files, what justification message to use when required, and the Rights Management owner for protected files.

+**For the preview version:**

+Most of the scanner configuration settings are configured in the Azure portal, but you must use the [Set-AIPScannerConfiguration](./Set-AIPScannerConfiguration.md) cmdlet if you need to import configuration settings from a file because the scanner cannot support online configuration, and if you need to change the report level for the locally created reports.

 ## EXAMPLES

-### Example 1: Gets the configuration for the Azure Information Protection scanner
+### Example 1a: Gets the configuration for the Azure Information Protection scanner - general availability version
 ```
 PS C:\> Get-AIPScannerConfiguration